konnectors/libs/README.md

 ### Maintainer

-The lead maintainer for Cozy Konnector Libs is [doubleface](https://github.com/doubleface), send him/her a :beers: to say hello!
+The lead maintainer for Cozy Konnector Libs is [doubleface](https://github.com/doubleface), send him a :beers: to say hello!

 ### Get in touch